 If you prefer to not have a generator panel installed, you can simply wire the two together.
 The wiring process is similar to wiring a generator to anything else.
 You need to make sure you use the same voltage, frequency, and phase as the furnace.
-The easiest way to do this is to buy a kit.
+The easiest way to do this is to buy a kit. with a cord.

 The kit should also include a fuse that needs to be mounted next to the “furnace” terminal.
 This fuse will protect against too much voltage being sent to your furnace.
 If you don’t have a kit, you can simply use a heavy-duty extension cord with an inline fuse to connect your generator to your furnace.

 2.Can I connect my furnace to a generator?

 In order to wire a generator to a furnace, you will need a connection point.
 The most obvious way is to run a line from the furnace to a disconnect box to a transfer switch and then finally to a generator.
 One would then need to install a transfer switch, which would allow you to plug your furnace into the generator.

 Another way, which is not as desirable but also possible, is to run a line from the furnace to the generator.
 In this case one would need to install a connection point on the furnace.
 The downside of this method is that if the furnace is running on generator power, it will not have any natural gas to burn for heat.

 3.Can I use a portable generator to power my furnace?

 Portable generators are a popular emergency power source, but they do have some limitations.
 For example, you’ll need to have a gas supply to run the generator.
 If you have natural gas available, then you can use a natural gas-powered generator.
 If not, then you’ll need to use a portable propane-powered generator.